Dorif/fragalyseqt/README.md

 fill in lab metadata, and FragalyseQt will generate a schema-valid `CODISImportFile` ready for database submission.
 All 29 CODIS specimen categories are supported; locus data is extracted automatically from loaded panel assignments.
+Custom size standards can be added to the library using the **Add size standard** dialog (`Ctrl+Shift+A`): enter the name, select the ILS channel (Blue/Green/Yellow/Red for DATA1-4, or Orange/Purple/Aqua/Brown for extended channels DATA105-108), and provide a space-separated list of sizes.
+The new standard is saved permanently and becomes available for all currently open and future analysis tabs.
 All the things are done without rewriting any data inside files FragalyseQt works with!

 ## What file formats are supported?